Inbreeding avoidance: Gaps

-Inbreeding avoidance has been studied by three major methods: (1) observing individual behavior in the presence and absence of close kin, (2) contrasting costs of avoidance with costs of tolerating close inbreeding, (3) comparing observed and random frequencies of close inbreeding.
-No single one of these methods is perfect and this brings about debate over whether the inbreeding avoidance hypothesis explains these behavioral observations completely and consistently.
-Although the first option is the preferred and widely used method, there is still debate over whether it can provide evidence for inbreeding avoidance.
+Inbreeding avoidance has been studied via three main methods: (1) observing individual behavior in the presence and absence of close kin, (2) contrasting costs of avoidance with costs of tolerating close inbreeding, and (3) comparing observed and random frequencies of close inbreeding.
+No method is perfect, giving rise to questions about the completeness and consistency of the inbreeding avoidance hypothesis.
+Although the first option, individual behavioral observation, is preferred and most widely used, there is still debate over whether it can provide definitive evidence for inbreeding avoidance.

-A good majority of the literature on inbreeding avoidance has been published at least 15 years ago, which leaves for growth and development of the study through current experimental methods and technology.
-There is greater access to more advanced molecular techniques, such as DNA fingerprinting that makes measuring relatedness more efficient and accurate.
-There has also been an increasing interest for studying inbreeding avoidance in carnivores, where explaining their social behaviors is underway.
+A majority of the literature on inbreeding avoidance was published at least 15 years ago, allowing for growth and development of the study through contemporary experimental methods and technology.
+Molecular techniques such as DNA fingerprinting have become more advanced and accessible, improving the efficiency and accuracy of measuring relatedness.
+Studying inbreeding avoidance in carnivores has garnered increased interest due to ongoing work to explain their social behaviors.